asu-ke-web-services/gios-vagrant/README.md

 * `vagrant suspend` will essentially put the machine to 'sleep' with `vagrant resume` waking it back up
 * `vagrant halt` attempts a graceful shutdown of the machine and will need to be brought back with `vagrant up`
 * `vagrant ssh` gives you shell access to the virtual machine
 * `vagrant reload` equivalent of running a halt followed by an up.
 Any changes made to Vagrantfile will take effect after this command.
-Can also forcefully rerun provisioners with `vagrant reload -force provision`
+Can also forcefully rerun provisioners with `vagrant reload --provision`
 * `vagrant status` shows the status of current vagrant machine
 * `vagrant global-status` shows information about all the vagrants on the host machine.
 * `vagrant init <box name> <box path>` sets up the box and creates a sample Vagrantfile in current working directory